General Education Courses

 Early College Credit Program (ECCP)

-Select general education courses are eligible for the state-legislated program, Early College Credit Program (ECCP), which allows high school students to take college classes if approved by the high school and if the student has met all state-specified requirements.
-Most Bellin College general education courses are eligible (notable exceptions include the sciences and NA 100).
+High school students at public and private high schools in Wisconsin can earn college credit through the state-approved Early College Credit Program (ECCP).
+Select Bellin College general education courses are eligible for ECCP.
+ECCP allows students to take college classes if approved by the high school and if the student has met all specified requirements.
+Many Bellin College general education courses are eligible for enrollment through ECCP.
+However, notable exceptions include the natural science courses (Chemistry, Anatomy & Physiology, and Microbiology) and the Nursing Assistant program, NA 150.

-High school students interested in taking Bellin College general education credits via ECCP should contact their high school counselor for more information.
+High school students interested in enrolling in Bellin College general education courses via ECCP should contact their high school counselor for more information.
+Additional information is available at this link: https://www.waicu.org/dual-enrollment/eccp

 Back to top